The 14 Best Fly Fishing Brands in 2025

 patagonia

-Patagonia offers an extensive range of fishing gear similar to Simms.
-Their fishing clothing, waders, waterproof backpacks, jackets, and more are some of the best in the world.
+Patagonia provides a similar range of fishing gear to Simms, and as I’m sure you know, their fishing clothing, waders, waterproof backpacks, Patagonia jackets, and more are all some of the best in the world.

 FishPond